Proven-Paradox/shaper-system/Handbook.md

 Targets: One ally
 Cost: 3 MP
 Effect: You move to the target’s square.
-Special: You must be able to move normally to use this ability.
+Special: You must be able to move normally to use this Ability.
 Description: Quickly rushing to an ally’s side.
 This could represent teleportation, a portal, or just rushing quickly to assist an ally.

 ________________